The services of the Shoah Memorial

-The education department is one of the Memorial’s mediation tools.
-Its staff carries out awareness-raising and education campaigns in conjunction with schools, organizes guided tours, welcomes classes to the Memorial and holds youth workshops year round.
+The educational service is one of the mediation tools of the Memorial.
+In connection with schools, the teaching staff carries out various awareness-raising and educational activities.
+It organizes guided tours, hosts classes at the Memorial and offers workshops all year round to young people.

-The documentation center offers the general public and researchers unique textual, iconographic and audiovisual resources.
-It includes a photo library (over 280,000 photographs), library (some 50,000 works), archives (more than 30 million pieces) and Multimedia Learning Center.
-Two archive staff members welcome families to the Room of Names.
+The documentation centre offers the public and researchers a set of unique textual, iconographic and audiovisual resources.
+It includes the photo library (more than 280,000 photographs), the library (some 50,000 references), the archives (more than 30 million items) and the multimedia teaching center.
+Two members of the archives department are dedicated to welcoming families into the Hall of Names.

 documentation@memorialdelashoah.org